 The Palmer experience goes far beyond an academic education.
 It includes a high emphasis on the development of practical ministry skills and on the spiritual formation of students.
 Chapel services, Days of Prayer, luncheons, and many other co-curricular activities combine to support students in the effort to find their place in and to affect the ethnically, culturally, politically, and theologically diverse world community in which they will minister.

-Palmer's location is just on the outskirts of Philadelphia and provides for an endless array of cultural experiences and practical hands-on ministry opportunities.
-It offers a vibrant campus life with many opportunities for fellowship and ministry.
+Palmer's location is right on the outskirts of Philadelphia and provides for an endless array of cultural experiences and practical hands-on ministry opportunities.
+Our vibrant campus community offers many opportunities for fellowship and ministry.
 Get directions.